Sweden

 Sweden country reports

-Sweden 2024/25
+Sweden 2024-2025

 Download category as PDF

-In addition to funding, discussions are also underway regarding state having a more direct role in the supervision and evaluation of non-formal adult education in study associations and folk high schools, or whether a government agency should take over the responsibility for allocating and monitoring the state subsidy.
+In addition to funding, discussions are underway regarding the state having a more direct role in the supervision and evaluation of non-formal adult education in study associations and folk high schools, or whether a government agency should take over the responsibility for allocating and monitoring the state subsidy.

-Skills are important and necessary.
+The concept of skills is important and necessary.
 However, adult learning and education must be seen as a necessity in its own right.

-AI in Adult Learning
+AI in adult learning

-Folkbildningsrådet's take on the PIAAC results
+Swedish member's view on the PIAAC results

 These budget cuts may have the greatest impact on smaller municipalities and on groups in need of extra support.
 This will affect access to education and learning for everyone, regardless of background or place of residence.

-Folkbildningsrådet's recommendation to the European Commission
+Recommendation to the European Commission

-Understand the value of lifelong learning as a piece of the puzzle for community, democracy and equality.
+Swedish National Council of Adult Education states the need to understand the value of lifelong learning as a piece of the puzzle for community, democracy and equality.

 Disclaimer on the participation in education and training data: the data focuses on formal and non-formal education and training, excluding guided on-the-job training.
 Participation is higher when on-the-job training is included.
 Data coming from sources such as OECD and the monitoring framework of the European Pillar of Social Rights may differ from the presented data.